metomi/rose/sphinx/user-guide/configuration.rst

       [section-3]
       # key-5 is program ignored.
       !!key-5=value 5

+..
+TODO - edit 'rose-lang.py' syntax highlighting to not throw error e.g. for
+   'key-2' double-line specification above (with multiple instances in other User Guide files).

 In this document, the shorthand ``SECTION=KEY=VALUE`` is used to represent a ``KEY=VALUE`` pair in a ``[SECTION]`` of an INI format file.